-POC users should refer to the Technical Requirements & Allowable Links document, that can be found in the Virtual Library, for complete software details.
-Please contact your District Success Partner for this document if it has not been provided for you.
+Pearson Online Classroom users should refer to the Technical Requirements & Allowable Links, that can be found in the Virtual Library, for complete software details.
+Please reach out to your District Success Partner for this document if it has not already been provided for you.